Dravidian movement: Brahmin/non-Brahmin divide

 The dominance of Brahmins was also evident in the membership of the Madras Legislative Council.
 During 1910–20, eight out of the nine official members (appointed by the Governor of Madras) were Brahmins.
 Apart from the appointed members, Brahmins also formed the majority of the members elected to the council from the district boards and municipalities.
 During this period the Madras Province Congress Committee (regional branch of the Indian National Congress) was also dominated by Brahmins.
 Of the 11 major newspapers and magazines in the presidency, two (The Madras Mail and Madras Times) were run by Europeans sympathetic to the crown, three were evangelical non–political periodicals, four (The Hindu, Indian Review, Swadesamithran and Andhra Pathrika) were published by Brahmins while New India, run by Annie Besant was sympathetic to the Brahmins.
 This dominance was denounced by the non-Brahmin leaders in the form of pamphlets and open letters written to the Madras Governor.
 The earliest examples of such pamphlets are the ones authored by the pseudonymous author calling himself "fair play" in 1895.
 By the second decade of the 20th century, the Brahmins of the presidency were themselves divided into three factions.
 These were the Mylapore faction comprising Chetpet Iyers and Vembakkam Iyengars, the Egmore faction led by the editor of The Hindu, Kasturi Ranga Iyengar and the Salem nationalists led by C. Rajagopalachari.
 A fourth non-Brahmin faction rose to compete with them and became the Justice party.

-Telugu power struggle Angle
+Telugu power struggle angle

-Dravidian movement is a power struggle between Telugu brahmin and Telugu non-brahmins.
-Native Tamizhs - both brahmins and non-brahmins - have been used as proxies.
-Key players in Dravidian politics, have historically been Telugus.
+The Dravidian movement was also a power struggle between Telugu Brahmins and Telugu non-Brahmins.
+Native Tamils - both Brahmins and non-Brahmins - too were used as proxies.
+Key players in Dravidian politics have historically been Telugus.